chepo92/RRestwiki/Universal-Parameters.md

 `up.al.sub_components.ekg_feat = {'EHF', 'RDt', 'FPt', 'FMe', 'RS', 'ELF'};` <p>
 It is recommended that these are left alone.
 Further details on the components for feature-based extraction of respiratory signals are provided in [this publication](http://peterhcharlton.github.io/RRest/yhvs_assessment.html).

-## Specify the technique(s) to be used for each component of feature-based extraction of respiratory signals:
+## Specify the interchangeable technique(s) to be used for each component of feature-based extraction of respiratory signals:
 Now that the components of feature-based extraction have been specified, you can specify which technique(s) you would like to use for each component.
 If you specify multiple techniques for any component, then the code will run all possible combinations of the specified techniques.
 At least one techniques should be specified for each of the following components:

 ### Beat detection